Tierra del Fuego, Argentina

-Since opening, the theater has shown an abundance of films across all genres.
-Its first screening was the German silent movie “Metropolis”.
-Then in 1957, the theater screened a special premier showing of the Disney film “Old Yeller” based on the book by author and Mason native Fred Gipson.

-Decades of movies passed and the Odeon found its future to be uncertain.
+Since opening, the theater has shown an abundance of films across all genres first screening the pioneering sci-fi drama silent movie “Metropolis”.
+Then in 1957, the theater screened a special premier showing of the Disney film “Old Yeller”, but decades of movies passed and the Odeon found its future to be uncertain.

-In 1994, plans were announced to convert the theater building into other uses.
-The town of Mason responded by forming the non-profit Odeon Preservation Association (OPA) to save the theater and develop a performing arts center.
+In 1994, plans were announced to convert the theater building into other uses, but the town of Mason responded by forming the non-profit Odeon Preservation Association (OPA) to save the structure and develop a performing arts center.

 OPA was able to purchase the theater and the following year, funded by grants, refurbishment began on the theater.
 The building’s facade and marquee were repainted, neon lighting was restored to its 1940’s appearance, and even the sound and project systems were upgraded.